Meeflak/PPM_Image_Manipulator/README.md

 # PPM_Image_Manipulator
 <pre>
-This was a test in data manipulation!
+This was an exercise in data manipulation!

 The goal of this program was to create an image manipulator that took in PPM images and manipulated them based off a set of different commands that could be ran by the program